Research and impact

 Ecological and environmental economics, regional and urban economics, innovation economics, industrial economics, welfare economics, agricultural economics; productivity, performance and growth.

-Members of the Economics Division also lead and contribute to the University's Cities research theme, working towards creating socially, environmentally and economically sustainable cities and to avoid a divided and unstable urban future.
+Members of the Economics Department also lead and contribute to the University's Cities research theme, working towards creating socially, environmentally and economically sustainable cities and to avoid a divided and unstable urban future.

-We have several impact cases in preparation for REF 2021.
-More broadly our excellence and real-world ethos commit us to seek impact of all kinds, across all levels and scales.
-For more information see the Division's research centre, the Applied Institute for Research in Economics.
+Our excellence and real-world ethos commit us to seek impact of all kinds, across all levels and scales.
+For more information see the Department’s research centre, the Applied Institute for Research in Economics.